Falkner–Skan boundary layer: Falkner–Skan equation - First order boundary layer

 Falkner and Skan generalized the Blasius boundary layer by considering a wedge with an angle of $\pi \beta / 2$ from some uniform velocity field $U_0$.
 Falkner and Skan's first key assumption was that the pressure gradient term in the Prandtl x-momentum equation could be replaced by the differential form of the Bernoulli equation in the high Reynolds number limit.
 Thus:

 Here $u_e(x)$ is the velocity of at the boundary layer edge and is the solution the Euler equations (fluid dynamics) in the outer region.

 Having made the Bernoulli equation substitution, Falkner and Skan pointed out that similarity solutions are obtained when the boundary layer thickness and velocity scaling factors are assumed to be simple power functions of x.
 That is, they assumed the velocity similarity scaling factor is given by:

 where $L$ is the wedge length and m is a dimensionless constant.
-Falkner and Skan also assumed the boundary layer thickness scaling factor is porpotional to:
+Falkner and Skan also assumed the boundary layer thickness scaling factor is proportional to:

 Mass conservation is automatically ensured when the Prandtl momentum boundary layer equations are solved using a stream function approach.
 The stream function, in terms of the scaling factors, is given by:

 where $\eta = {y}/{\delta (x)}$ and the velocities are given by: